JetBrains/educational-plugin/intellij-plugin/integration-tests/README.md

    correct).
 3. Add a corresponding test method in the relevant test class (or create a new one) that calls `doTest(...)`.

+Test classes of each technology live in their own `com.jetbrains.edu.slow.checkerTests.<technologyPrefix>` package.
+TeamCity runs every technology in a separate configuration using the package pattern (`--tests com.jetbrains.edu.slow.checkerTests.<technologyPrefix>.*`), so new test classes in an existing package are picked up automatically, while a new technology requires a new TeamCity configuration.
+Keep the `slow` part of the package: the regular test configuration excludes `**/slow/**` tests.